jeroenvandisseldorp/ksml/docs/tutorials/advanced/complex-event-processing.md

 **What it does**:

-- Generates JSON sensor metrics with values, sensor metadata, and timestamps
+- **Produces sensor readings**: Creates temperature values that are normally 40-60°C, but every 20th reading is a spike (90-100°C) and every 25th is a drop (0-10°C)
-- Calculates running statistics (mean, standard deviation, z-scores) for each sensor
+- **Tracks statistics per sensor**: Stores running count, sum, sum-of-squares, min, max in state store to calculate mean and standard deviation
-- Detects statistical anomalies when values fall outside 3 standard deviations
+- **Calculates z-scores**: After 10+ readings, computes how many standard deviations each new reading is from the mean
-- Returns JSON anomaly reports with statistical analysis, severity levels, and sensor details
+- **Detects outliers**: When z-score > 3.0, flags as anomaly (spike if above mean, drop if below mean)
-- Identifies both spikes and drops in sensor readings
+- **Outputs anomalies**: Only emits detection messages when statistical threshold is exceeded, showing z-score, mean, and severity level

 ??? info "Metrics Producer (with occasional anomalies) - click to expand"